 “Bitch, please.
 There are girls in China who squat more than you when they are born.”

 “Shut up.
 They ain’t natty.”

-This is when I started to bend my knees and buried the next repetition.
+I started to bend my knees and buried the next repetition.
 This was the slowest rep of the century.
 Took about 10 seconds to get back up.

 “Two more to go,” said the permabulker in me.

 The old man was as ugly as they produce them – bald, empty face, fat gut, stinking clothes, stupid hat.
 He was the ultimate redneck.
-However, I knew he was strong.
+However, I knew that he was strong.
 I could see a powerlifting past in the corner of his ugly eyes.
 The guy had a history with heavy iron for sure.

 They started benching next to me.

 I couldn’t hear their entire discussion, but at one point, the old guy started telling a fascinating story that had taken place in this very gym a long time ago.
 I was listening closely.

 A young woman enters the gym and asks the owner about a job.
 She is a 28-year-old nationally ranked shot-putter, 189 cm/ 6’3” tall and capable of bending steel.